karsumit94/andrewholsted.github.io/source/posts/2013-08-10-Goodbye-jekyll.html.markdown

 Generating a Site Map (Bonus)
 ---------------------

-I wanted to generate a site map for my blog posts, but only based on the posts titles.
+I wanted to generate a site map for my blog posts, but only based on the post's title.
 Here's what I came up with.
-In /source/sitemap.xml.erb add these lines
+In source/sitemap.xml.erb add these lines

 ```erb
 <% pages = page_articles %>